mlevesquedion/instashell/README.md

 This is a quick attempt to bring this vision to the shell.

 In terms of user experience, this seems promising: seeing results without having to hit "Enter" is satisfying and feels efficient.
 However, for an optimal experience it would need to be integrated in the shell itself.
-This would allow integration with existing shell constructs, e.g. aliases, tab completion, globbing.
+This would allow integration with existing shell constructs, e.g. aliases, tab completion, globbing, redirection, etc.

 ## Features